rrvsh/aenyrathia-wiki/Characters/Player Characters/Arche Kagekiyo.md

 - As an action, can share Darkvision with number of creatures up to WIS mod for one hour, once per long rest (can expend spell slot to use more than once per long rest)
 #### Vigilant Blessing
 *1st level twilight cleric feature*
-- As an action, give one creature advantage on initiative
+- As an action, give one creature advantage on their next initiative roll.
 #### Spellcasting
 *1st level cleric feature*
 - Can prepare spells equal to WIS mod + cleric level every long rest